Management of Care RN Cheat Sheet - Free PDF Download

 The ABCs save lives and help you choose where to start when seconds matter.
 The NCLEX-RN loves questions that test if you know how to apply this in chaotic situations.

-Maslowโs Hierarchy of Needs and Nursing Priorities
+Maslow’s Hierarchy of Needs and Nursing Priorities

-Maslowโs hierarchy can help when things seem equally urgent.
-Physical needs come firstโoxygen, food, water, and sleep.
+Maslow’s hierarchy can help when things seem equally urgent.
+Physical needs come first—oxygen, food, water, and sleep.
 These needs keep a patient alive.
 Safety comes next, followed by emotional and psychological needs.
 Understanding this helps you set priorities when you face multiple patients with different conditions.

 The Nursing Process and How It Fits into Management of Care in NCLEX-RN

 Think of the nursing process as your backbone in practice.
 Whether you're in an examination room or at a patients bedside it keeps your approach orderly and transparent.
-There are five steps in this structured approach.

 The nursing process gives you a way to think clearly under pressure.
 Each step matters and comes together to form the complete picture of patient care.
 The NCLEX-RN tests if you know how to move through these steps smoothly and make sound decisions.